Soriold/CSSE374-Eleven/README.md

 ![alt tag](https://github.com/Soriold/CSSE374-Eleven/blob/master/CSSE374-Eleven/M4%20Project%20UML%20Diagrams/M4%20Manual%20UML.png?raw=true)

-Milestone 4 update: The design now includes the ability to detect Singletons, as well as support for adding additional stereotype detection.
-This is achieved through use of the strategy pattern, with each stereotype having it's own detector.
+Milestone 4 update: The design now includes the ability to detect Singletons, as well as support for adding additional pattern detection.
+The PatternRecognizer  This is achieved through use of the strategy pattern, with each design pattern having it's own detector.
+Pattern detection happens in Class.accept(IVisitor v). at the beginning of the call, the pattern of the class (a PatternType enum) is set with a call to the static method PatternRecognizer.recognize(IClass c).
+Inside PatternRecognizer there is a static list of IPatternSpotters (this is the strategy part of the implementation).
+Each IPatternSpotter has a single public method, spot(IClass c) that takes in a class, and returns the PatternType enum associated with the stereotype if the class fits the pattern, or PatternType.NOT\_FOUND if it does not.
+Inside the recognize() method we loop over the list of IPatternSpotters, applying each to the IClass parameter.
+Currently, if an IPatternSpotter returns something other than PatternType.NOT\_FOUND that value is returned immediately.

 ## Milestone 3: